miekg/cf/README.md

   "printer[xxx]" string => "ps.ppd";
 ~~~

 Trailing commas of lists are removed.
-List are wrapped at the 120th column: (assuming fff, is on the
+List are wrapped at the 120th column: (assuming ggg, is on the
 120th column):

 ~~~ cfengine